 Why adopt, rather than purchase a puppy?

 We feel our mission extends beyond just finding someone to take the dogs in our program.
 A major part of out mission is education–attempting to lessen the pet overpopulation problem.
-Part of that includes educating the public & our adopters on the Doberman breed & on responsible pet ownership.
+Part of that includes educating the public and our adopters on the Doberman breed and on responsible pet ownership.

 Just because a dog is purebred does not necessarily mean that dog should be bred or remain intact.
-As an organization that rehomes primarily purebred Dobermans, over 300 annually, we can certainly attest to the fact that there is an overpopulation crisis with purebred dogs also due to irresponsible, “just one litter” type breeders who are NOT there to help new owners (often they are novice owners themselves) & are not able to take back puppies/dogs who are not working out in their new homes.
+As an organization that rehomes primarily purebred Dobermans, nearly 400 annually, we can certainly attest to the fact that there is an overpopulation crisis with purebred dogs also due to irresponsible, “just one litter” type breeders who are NOT there to help new owners (often they are novice owners themselves) and are not able to take back puppies/dogs who are not working out in their new homes.

-Even if you do not plan to breed your intact pet, there are many painful, even fatal conditions that can be prevented by spaying & neutering your animals.
-We often have Dobermans in our program that have had to endure very painful surgeries & treatments for mammary tumors & prostate conditions.
-Both of these conditions (along with many others) could have been prevented if these dogs’ owners had been responsible enough to spay & neuter these dogs.
+Even if you do not plan to breed your intact pet, there are many painful, even fatal conditions that can be prevented by spaying and neutering your animals.
+We often have dogs and cats in our program that have had to endure very painful surgeries and treatments for mammary tumors and prostate conditions.
+Both of these conditions (along with many others) could have been prevented if these dogs’ owners had been responsible enough to spay and neuter these dogs.

 We will adopt to people with intact dogs under only two conditions:

 1.)
-The dog is being actively campaigned in conformation &/or other types of impartial testing/judging to insure that dog is a superior member of the breed or;
+The dog is being actively campaigned in conformation and/or other types of impartial testing/judging to insure that dog is a superior member of the breed; or

 2.)
 The dog has a serious medical condition that would make any surgery an unacceptable health risk.

-We do require that the prospective adopter provide us with proof of both conditions.
+We do require that the prospective adopter provide us with proof of either condition.

-Why can’t families with children under 7 adopt from Illinois Doberman Rescue?
+Why can’t families with children under 7 adopt from Illinois Doberman Rescue Plus?